-The status of sewer treatment plants and related bulk infrastructure is that the existing oxidation ponds have reached their full capacity however currently new ponds are under construction.
+The status of sewer treatment plants and related bulk infrastructure is that the municipality has initiated a project in 2022/2023 for new oxidation ponds because the old one has reach full capacity.
 In terms of the status of the operations and maintenance, operation and maintenance of infrastructure is done on a daily basis by Municipal officials (foremen.
 Furthermore, municipality has purchased a new Honey sucker truck and the municipality has initiated a project in 2022/2023 to upgrade the 391 households that were not connected to the sewer connections due the Waste Water treatment works having reached its capacity which phase 1 is complete, we currently on phase 2